 - 1 cup hemp seed milk

-- 2 tbsp unsweetened cocoa or cacao powder
+- 2 tablespoon unsweetened cocoa or cacao powder

 - 1 pinch granulated stevia powder